PNW-TechPros/js-natural-lenses/README.md

 ### The `getIterable` and `xformArrayInClone` Methods

-`natural-lenses` does not provide any direct support for traversal, but instead simplifies accessing a slot expected to contain an *Array*.  `getIterable` (available on on lenses but not on other optics) converts a non-iterable value (including an missing value) to an empty Array.
+`natural-lenses` does not provide any direct support for traversal, but instead simplifies accessing a slot expected to contain an *Array*.  `getIterable` (available only on lenses but not on other optics) converts a non-iterable value (including an missing value) to an empty Array.
 To use methods like `Array.prototype.map` or `Array.prototype.flatMap`, the iterable result of `getIterable` can be passed to `Array.from`.

 `xformArrayInClone` works similarly for transforming a value expected to be Array-like,